What is Zen?

 Being concerned only about inside work is not correct Zen practice.
 Focusing only on inside work means trying to find peace of mind only for me.

-However, it does not mean that words, letters, consciousness and ideas should be discarded—it means simply that Zen is not restrained by them.
+So Zen does not rely upon words and letters.
+However, it does not mean that words and letters should be discarded—it means simply that Zen is not restrained by them.

-If it is describable, the description is only something secondary, and cannot be the ultimate primary meaning.
-Because it is indescribable, the old master said:
+If one does try to describe it, the description is only something secondary, and cannot be the ultimate primary meaning.
+Why?
+Because True Form is beyond words.